-Nothing worse than missing a bill that only adds up more the longer you wait to pay for it.
+Nothing worse than missing a bill that only adds up the longer you wait to pay for it.
 Make sure you can still receive all the important stuff.
-Sometimes you can choose to receive your mail online, sometimes you have to give up another post address.
+Sometimes you can choose to receive your mail online, sometimes you have to give another address.

-You can, for example, choose to let it send to your parents or sibling or a good friend.
+You can, for example, choose to send all mail to your parents or sibling or a good friend.
 If they receive mail from you, they can inform you accordingly.

-Why would you keep stuff if you can’t sue it anymore?
+Why would you keep stuff if you can’t use it anymore?
 Sell it!
-Put an ad online on any marketplace, organize a garage sale or rent a stall on a local market.
-This way you will get some extra cash for your trip and you don’t have to take care of moving everything.
+Put an ad on any marketplace, organize a garage sale, or rent a stall on a local market.
+This way you will get some extra cash for your trip and you don’t have to move everything.

 Think of your car, bike, interior, clothes, sports equipment, books, games, literally anything you can think of.
 Even if you think, “naah, no one will be interested in this”, try to sell it.
-There are people around that want to get it for a nice price.
+There may be people that want it for a nice price.
 And for you, every dollar is an extra dollar to spend during your trip!